abisummers/abisummers.github.io/src/content/monthly-review/november-2024.md

 <a  class="cta" href="mailto:contact@abisummers.com?subject=privatised%20Paris%20tour!&body=Hi%2C%20I'm%20interested%20in%20booking%20a%20private%20tour%20with%20you!" >
       Book a tour</a>

 I've also released a [self guided tour of Montmartre](/articles/guide/montmartre/)!
-I had a lot of fun putting this together.
-I have a few more tours that I've started putting together, more on that in December or January!
+I had a lot of fun putting this together, thinking about the best route between each location and the type of things people would like to see.
+There's a slightly different version (with more details!) for tours that I organise, so I'm excited to give that for the first time!
+I also have a few more tours that I've started putting together, more on that in December or January!

 ### All things blog